NicAtak/Terraform-Projects/README.md

 ## Variable

-Using a new new file with ".tfvars " I was able to add in variables that the main.tf file could pull from
+Using a new new file with ".tfvars " I was able to add in one variable that the main.tf file could pull from